WinVector/wrapr/extras/magritr_diff_wrapr.md

 `wrapr` is hoping to stay close the principle of least surprise.

 The hope is that `wrapr` piping is easy, powerful, useful, and not *too* different than `a %.>% b` being treated as almost syntactic sugar for `{ . <- a; b }`.

+#### Aesthetics

+An obvious down-side of `wrapr` piping is the excess dots both in the operator and in the evaluation arguments.
+We *strongly* feel the extra dots in the evaluation arguments is actually [a good trade in losing some conciseness in exchange for useful explicitness](http://www.win-vector.com/blog/2018/03/r-tip-make-arguments-explicit-in-magrittr-dplyr-pipelines/).
+We do not consider the extra dot in the pipe operator to be a problem (especially if you [bind the operator to a keyboard shortcut](http://www.win-vector.com/blog/2017/11/rstudio-keyboard-shortcuts-for-pipes/)).
+If the extra dot in the pipe operator is such a deal-breaker, consider that it could be gotten rid of by copying the pipe operator to your notation of choice (such as executing `` `%>%` <- wrapr::`%.>%` `` or `` `%.%` <- wrapr::`%.>%` `` at the top of your work).
+However such re-mappings are needlessly confusing and it is best to use the operator glyph that `wrapr` directly supplies.

 Non-function examples
 ---------------------